stackbit-projects/missing-moths-d673c/content/pages/index.md

       - title: Record moths
         subtitle: Contribute to science from your garden
         content: >
-          Ifyou keep a record of moths you see, you can submit these to your local County Moth Recorder.
-These records are then used for a range of conservation purposes, such as conserving habitats, understanding the impact of climate change on different species or improving scientific understanding of moth ecology.
+          Lots of people keep a record of the moths they see.
+These records are used for a range of conservation purposes, such as conserving habitats, understanding the impact of climate change on different species or improving scientific understanding of moth ecology.

           You can get involved with very little commitment.
 You could record day